 - Payments can be forwarded to University Recreation or paid directly

-To schedule an appointment, please call Recreation & Sports Operations at 715-836-3377 or stop in at the Office in Hilltop Center.
+To schedule an appointment, please call Recreation and Sports Operations at 715-836-3377 or stop in at the Office in Hilltop Center.

 A six hour advanced notice is required to cancel your appointment without charge.
 (If the appointment is canceled with less than six hours notice, and if we are unable to fill the appointment time, full payment will be required.)
 Future appointments will not be scheduled until payment is received.

 The Recreation department also offers gift certificates for massages.
-Stop by the recreation front desk for more information.
+Stop by the Recreation Office in Hilltop Center for more information.